cckssr/openbis-fork/docs/system-documentation/configuration/common/folder-monitor.md

 ### Folder Monitor Task Development

 Folder monitor tasks are far easier to develop than the old DSS dropboxes.
 The tasks can be developed and tested in your local environment.
-For instance:
+See an example below.
+Once your task is ready, you should pack it as a jar and put it in the folder monitor `lib` folder.
+The jar will be automatically added to the classpath when the monitor is started.
+Don't forget to change your `service.properties` file to point to your new task class.

 ```java
 public class FolderMonitorTaskExample implements FolderMonitorTask